acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 ## Args

 Args are provided to allow users to provide input at different points in the Acorn lifecycle.
-Args allow Acorn file authors to let the user provide data and values to best suit their needs.
+Args allow Acornfile authors to let the user provide data and values to best suit their needs.
 Args should be dynamic bits of information.
 If they are static, use the localData structure to store the variables.

 Args are defined in the top level `args` struct.